-Better Markets Supports CFPB Rule Requiring Robust Small Business Lending Data Collection To Fight Gender, Racial Financial Inequality

-The Proposal would appropriately require that lenders collect and report a range of information about the businesses seeking credit, loan pricing, and lenders' credit decisions.
+Better Markets Supports CFPB Rule Requiring Robust Small Business Lending Data Collection To Fight Gender, Racial Financial Inequality The Proposal would appropriately require that lenders collect and report a range of information about the businesses seeking credit, loan pricing, and lenders' credit decisions.
 Assembling this comprehensive data is a critical step in addressing the unjustifiable economic inequality that has plagued our society and our economy for centuries.

-The Fed Should Strengthen its Proposed Guidelines on Access To Fed Accounts For Risky Institutions

-Better Markets supports consistency and transparency in the process to assess access to Fed accounts and services as well as efforts to reduce risk to the Federal Reserve system, the financial system, and the economy, but the proposed guidelines fail to do that.

-Federal Agencies Must Address the Rampant Fraud and Extreme Volatility Of Digital Assets To Protect Consumers, Investors, Businesses, And Markets

-Digital assets must be regulated to address the real, current risks and consumer protection issues that they are actually causing, as proved by the recent Crypto carnage and ongoing rampant consumer fraud.
+The Fed Should Strengthe Risky Institutions Better Markets supports consistency and transparency in the process to assess access to Fed accounts and services as well as efforts to reduce risk to the Federal Reserve system, the financial system, and the economy, but the proposed guidelines fail to do that.
+S Where Assets To Protect Consumers, Investors, Businesses, And Markets Digital assets must be regulated to address the real, current risks and consumer protection issues that they are actually causing, as proved by the recent Crypto carnage and ongoing rampant consumer fraud.